treeverse/lakeFS/design/accepted/gc_plus/gc-plus-cloud.md

 ### Testing
 All the tests are pre-requisites for releasing the MUGC.
 - Test UGC on scale (WIP)
-  - (Enigma dev repo) Performance and correctness - mark only
+  - (Existing cloud user dev repo) Performance and correctness - mark only
     - Ensure only objects that are eligible for deletion are marked for deletion
-- Enigma production repo (WIP)
+- Existing cloud user production repo (WIP)
   - Old repository structure performance
 - Compatibility tests - UGC client and lakeFS server
 - Test sweep functionality